-Which Company Created The First Digital Camera?
+Which Company Created The First Hand-Held Digital Camera?

 If you were an early adopter of digital cameras, there’s a good chance that you thought of your mid-to-late 1990s digital camera as a revolutionary but bulky and slow device.
-Those old Sony Mavicas with their floppy disk drives, 0.3 megapixel resolution, and brick-like construction have absolutely nothing on the first digital camera when it comes to heft and slow operation.
+Those old Sony Mavicas with their floppy disk drives, 0.3 megapixel resolution and brick-like construction have absolutely nothing on the first digital camera when it comes to heft and slow operation.

-The first digital camera was a product of research conducted in the Eastman Kodak labs by engineer Steven Sasson.
+The first hand-held digital camera was a product of research conducted in the Eastman Kodak labs by engineer Steven Sasson.
 In the winter of 1975, he created a device that was a veritable Frankenstein of cobbled together parts.
 The lens was from a Super 8 movie camera, a portable digital cassette recorder served as the storage, 16 NiCad batteries powered it, and an experimental CCD array served as the digital film that captured the image.
 The whole thing was packed into a large frame stuffed with digital and analog circuit boards to control the entire operation.

 Although Kodak was a leading innovator in both film and digital photography throughout the 20th century, the company found itself in decline by the early 21st century.
-Due to economic woes and shifting markets, Kodak announced in early 2012 that they are shutting down their camera divisions.
+Due to economic woes and shifting markets, Kodak announced in early 2012 that they were shutting down their camera divisions.